alwayswong/100daysofcode/log.md

 ## **Day 46:** April 1, 2021
 Today's Progress: Drilling on OOP to use for more complex projects

-Thoughts: Back to the basics
+Thoughts: Still working through OOP

 Link: [Classes](projects/Classes)